 The hydrogen alternative.

-Moving to hydrogen instead of EVs, makes no sense.
+Moving to hydrogen instead of EVs, is worse, not better.
 Firstly, ‘green hydrogen’, made by splitting water using electricity, results in a need for 3x as much electricity as battery EVs require.
 This means whatever the ‘long tailpipe’ emissions from producing electricity, these emissions would be 3x higher with hydrogen cars.

 Further, more infrastructure is required for hydrogen refuelling, and building that infrastructure would require more resources than mining the ingredients for batteries will require.

 Overall, hydrogen cars and infrastructure would result in a far longer transition, and require more power generation once the transition is complete.